octo-technology/sonar-objective-c/README.md

 * **François Helg**
 * **Mete Balci**

+###History
+- v0.2 (2013/10): added OCLint checks as Sonar violations
+- v0.0.1 (2012/09): v0 with basic metrics such as nb lines of code, nb lines of comment, nb of files, duplications

 ###License

 Sonar Plugin for Objective C is released under the GNU LGPL 3 license: